andregamoraes/andregamoraes/README.md

 [Rust Web App](https://github.com/andregamoraes/rust_api) – A Rust-based web application using Actix-Web for the backend, Diesel as the ORM, and PostgreSQL as the database.

+[SnipLink](https://github.com/andregamoraes/snip-link) – A fullstack URL shortener built with Next.js and NestJS.
+It allows users to generate short links, automatically redirect via slugs, and view real-time visit statistics through a dashboard.

 ## 📫 How to Reach Me
 - **Email**: andregamoraes94@gmail.com